marijazhiv/marijazhiv/README.md

 👩‍🎓 I’m studying Software Engineering and Information Technologies at the Faculty of Technical Sciences.

-During my studies, as well as in my free time, I enjoy working with various programming languages and tools, including Java, Python, C#, .NET, SQL, C++, Angular and Spring Boot.
+During my studies, as well as in my free time, I enjoy working with various programming languages and tools, including Java, Python, C#, .NET, SQL, C++, AWS, Angular and Spring Boot.

 🔭 Exploring Artificial Intelligence and Machine Learning.